Shadowsong27/auto-ontology-learner/README.md

 - [ ] extraction of keywords from long text
 - [ ] extraction of sentences
 - [ ] extraction of triples from sentences
+- [ ] storage of graph
 - [ ] construction of knowledge graph based on triples and keywords
-- [ ] storage of graph in edge list
 - [ ] sample query of keywords and possible return

 ### prototyping status (if have time, otherwise will show simplified version)

-- [ ] heuristic pattern summarisation for POS tagging
-- [ ] parsing of a given URL
-- [ ] NER for short text
-- [ ] Anchor text for short text
-- [ ] extraction of keywords from long text
-- [ ] extraction of sentences
-- [ ] extraction of triples from sentences
-- [ ] construction of knowledge graph based on triples and keywords
+- [ ] simple web front end for showing execution logging and sample output
-- [ ] storage of graph in edge list
-- [ ] sample query of keywords and possible return
+- [ ] performance evaluation

 # Final Report Layout